electron/notarize/README.md

 1. Never hard code your password into your packaging scripts, use an environment variable at a minimum.
-2. It is possible to provide a keychain reference instead of your actual password (assuming that you have already logged-in to Application Loader from Xcode) .
+2. It is possible to provide a keychain reference instead of your actual password (assuming that you have already logged into to Application Loader from Xcode) .
 E.g.

 ```js